-- f_i is the fixed purchase fee of i. - p_i is the linear individual price for i. - ▶ Why is this helpful for the monopolist?
-How should the f_i and p_i be set? - ► The principle: choose p_i to maximize total surplus, and use f_i to exctract the consmer's surplus
+- f_i is the fixed purchase fee of i. - \triangleright p_i is the linear individual price for i. - ▶ Why is this helpful for the monopolist?
+How should the f_i and p_i be set? - ▶ The principle: choose p_i to maximize total surplus, and use f_i to exctract the consmer's surplus

 - Do such two-part tariffs exist in reality? - With two-part tariffs, the Pareto-efficient market outcome is obtained. - Extreme distributional asymmetry.
-Sellers get all, buyers nothing. - This is Pareto-efficient, but is this a good societal outcome? - Relies on the seller's perfect knowledge of the preferences of the buyers. - Is this realistic?
+Sellers get all, buyers nothing. - ▶ This is Pareto-efficient, but is this a good societal outcome? - Relies on the seller's perfect knowledge of the preferences of the buyers. - Is this realistic?

-- What about arbitrage, e.g. resale between buyers? - Always a question for models of price discrimination. - Technological progress might make the model more relevant. - Collect information on individual buyers through loyalty cards, social media etc. - Tailor price offers available only on their loyalty card. - You can even experiment relatively cheaply by issuing coupons (price discounts) and observing the demand reactions. - Combined with statistical analysis of all data in the database of the selling firm, this is a potentially successful pricing tool.
+- What about arbitrage, e.g. resale between buyers? - Always a question for models of price discrimination. - Technological progress might make the model more relevant. - Collect information on individual buyers through loyalty cards, social media etc. - ► Tailor personal price offers available through loyalty card/on-line shopping. - ➤ You can experiment by offering on-line offers or issuing coupons (price discounts) and observing the demand reactions. - ► Combined with statistical analysis of all data in the database of the selling firm, this is a potentially successful pricing tool.